scrabbletank/farhome-rules/monstroustreasure.md

 |1/1|-2/0|1/1|1/0|3/2|2/0|

 ___
-***Spellcaster.*** This creature is a 4th level spellcaster, having 2 Curse proficiency, 2 Divine proficency, and 10 mana.
+***Spellcaster.*** The Shaman has 2 proficiency with Curse and Divine spells.
+They are a 4th level spellcaster, have 14 mana, and a codex with the following spells: _Guidance, Firefly Swarm, Hex, Tremor, Enhance Ability, Gust, Snake Totem, Frog Morph, Regeneration_.

 **Actions**

 ***Staff.*** *Melee Attack:* 5 AP, 1/0/4/0/0</br>Deals 0/2 in bludgeoning damage.

 ***Guided Strike.*** *Melee Attack, Maneuver:* 4 AP, 2/1/2/0/0</br>This creature can spend 1 mana to add 1/0 of any elemental damage to the attack.
 The attack ignores 1 level of resistance.
 On hit deals 0/2 in bludgeoning damage.

-***Spellcaster.*** This creature knows the following spells: _Guidance, Firefly Swarm, Hex, Enhance Ability, Gust, Snake Totem, Frog Morph, Regeneration_.
 ___

 #### Soldier